-We use beans a lot of beans in our family real food menus - in soups, on salads, and for delicious dips like hummus and white bean dip.
+We use beans a lot in our family real food menus - in soups, on salads, and for delicious dips like hummus and white bean dip.

 Which is why it was a revelation when I read somewhere that you didn't have to soak them.
 Yes...I really did just write that - will the bean police track me down?

 - First I just threw some dry beans in a pot with water and they cooked in about 1 hour and 15 min.

-Okay, so with the "I didn't remember to soak them" excuse out of the way, how could I get the convenience of beans in a ready-to-use form like cans without actually having to pressure-can all our beans?
+Okay, so with the "I didn't remember to soak them" excuse out of the way, how could I have the convenience of beans in a ready-to-use form like cans without actually having to pressure-can all our beans?
 (I like simple, and that doesn't seem simple to me.)
 Especially with recipes that call for just 1 can of beans.

 Would they turn out mushy or keep their shape to easily use in all recipes, including salads?

-Can You Freeze Dry Beans?
+Can You Freeze Cooked Dried Beans?

 And it worked!

-I did need to remember to defrost them, but there are ways to hurry that along, unlike the cooking process (usually I soak the containers in a bowl of hot water).
+I did need to remember to defrost them, but there are ways to hurry that along, unlike the cooking process (I soak the containers in a bowl of hot water to thaw).

-I calculated the savings a few years ago after making enough containers to equal eighteen 15oz. cans of beans (most cans seem to contain about 1 1/2 c. of beans) and found:
+I calculated the savings a few years ago after making enough containers to equal eighteen 15oz. cans of beans (most cans seem to contain about one and a half cups of beans) and found:

-- The store brand beans were .62 cents a can, making my 18 "cans” worth $11.16 (update: they seem to run closer to .99 cents a can no in 2018, with sales around .79-.89 cents).
+- The store brand beans were .62 cents a can, making the 18 "cans" I froze worth $11.16 (update: they seem to run closer to .99 cents a can now with sales around .79-.89 cents).

-- I had paid $1.84 for 2.22 lbs. of Great Northern beans at .83/lb and $1.59 for 2.56 lbs. of Garbanzo beans at .62/lb.
+- I paid $1.84 for 2.22 pounds of Great Northern beans at .83/pound and $1.59 for 2.56 pounds of Garbanzo beans at .62/pound.

 - This made my total cost $3.43, or about .19 per can.
 So my savings was $7.73 - which seems like it would be even more with today's prices, even counting that the dry beans may have gone up, too.

 And it took only about 10 minutes of hands-on time, making it a great return for the money, right?

 I also like the fact that I can control the ingredients (organic beans, no salt, or add seasonings if I like) and there is a wider variety of dried beans available than canned.

 How to Cook and Freeze Dry Beans